Blagaj, Bosna i Hercegovina / Босна и Херцеговина - Things to Do in Blagaj

 Top Things to Do in Blagaj

 Booking Tip: Entry costs around 3-5 BAM (1.5-2.5 EUR).
 Visit early morning or late afternoon for the best lighting and fewer crowds.
-Dress modestly as it's an active religious site.
-No advance booking required.
+No advance booking required, but dress modestly and remove shoes when entering the prayer areas.

 Dine at Riverside Restaurants

-Experience traditional Bosnian cuisine at one of several restaurants built on wooden platforms directly over the Buna River.
-Enjoy fresh trout, traditional dishes like ćevapi and burek, while listening to the gentle flow of spring water beneath your feet.
-The setting provides an unforgettable dining experience combining excellent food with stunning natural beauty.
+Experience traditional Bosnian cuisine at one of several restaurants built on wooden platforms over the Buna River.
+These establishments offer fresh trout, traditional dishes like ćevapi and burek, and stunning views of the spring and tekke.
+The sound of flowing water creates a magical dining atmosphere.

 Getting There